lkahane/lkahane.github.io/README.md

 ### I am the *Michael A. Ruane Distinguished Chair in Economics* at Providence College.

 Here you can find my [CV](vita_Fall_2024.pdf)

+---
+New edition of my book *Regression Basics*